Arizona Coyotes: Asset transfer to Utah and suspension of operations

 A proposal by the Coyotes to build a new arena in Tempe was rejected by residents of the city on May 16, 2023.
 The arena was estimated to cost $2.1 billion, with $1.9 billion of the cost privately funded.
 Despite speculation on immediate relocation, the team remained in Arizona, playing at Mullett Arena during the 2023–24 NHL season.
 The Coyotes spoke with the city of Mesa about a potential arena at the Fiesta Mall site, but that plan was ultimately rejected for unknown reasons.
-In January 2024, Scottsdale mayor David Ortega announced his opposition to a Coyotes' proposal, which planned an arena in northern Phoenix near the border of Scottsdale.
+In January 2024, Scottsdale mayor David Ortega announced his opposition to a Coyotes' proposal for an arena in northern Phoenix near the border of Scottsdale.
 Following this, the Coyotes initially stated on social media their commitment to keeping the team in Arizona.
 They announced that the ownership was intent on winning a land auction for 110 acre of state-owned land between Scottsdale Road and Loop 101 in Phoenix to build an arena.
 However, the auction had been delayed from January to June 2024, which likely played a part into the ownership's final decision with the franchise near the end of the 2023–24 season.

 On April 10, 2024, it was reported that, with the NHL's permission, the Coyotes were making efforts to relocate to Salt Lake City, following concerns about an indefinite timeframe for finding a new arena and the effects of continued play at Mullett Arena, in the interim.
 This led to the NHL buying the franchise then reselling it to Ryan Smith, owner of the Utah Jazz of the National Basketball Association (NBA), for a reported $1.2 billion.
 Of that payment, $1 billion went to Coyotes owner Alex Meruelo for the sale (with Meruelo agreeing to refund the money to the NHL as an expansion fee should his efforts to locate a new home for the franchise succeed) and $200 million went to the NHL's other 31 owners, as the equivalent of a relocation fee.
 The Utah team will play its home games at the Jazz's home arena, the Delta Center.
 Renovations will be required to make it the team's permanent home, similar to the renovations made to Climate Pledge Arena before the Kraken began play in the NHL two seasons prior.